ocaml/odoc/doc/driver.md

 for compile, we will hard-code the include path.

-Generating the HTML requires the input `odocl` file, an optional implementation source file, and an output path.
-We will hard-code the output path to be `html`.
+Generating the HTML requires the input `odocl` file, an optional implementation source file (passed via the `--source` argument), and an output path.
+We will hard-code the output path to be `html/`.

-Passing an implementation file to an `odocl` that was not compiled with `--source-parent` and `--source-name` will result in an error, and similarly when failing to pass it for an `odocl` that was compiled with such options.
+Using the `--source` argument with an `.odocl` file that was not compiled with `--source-parent-file` and `--source-name` will result in an error, and similarly omitting `--source` when generating HTML of an `odocl` that was compiled with `--source-parent-file` and `--source-name`.

 In all of these, we'll capture `stdout` and `stderr` so we can check it later.